Perrett Laver Ltd – Public Facing Privacy and Data Protection Statement

 - accountants, auditors, lawyers and other outside professional advisors, subject to binding contractual obligations of confidentiality;

-- third party processors (such as IT support providers, or providers of background checking services), located anywhere in the world, subject to the requirements noted below in this Section 5;
+- third party processors (such as providers of background checking services, IT support providers), located anywhere in the world, subject to the requirements noted below in this Section 5;

 - any relevant party, law enforcement agency or court, to the extent necessary for the establishment, exercise or defence of legal rights;